GST/HST Information for Freight Carriers

 GST/HST registrants who make taxable supplies (other than zero-rated supplies) in the participating provinces collect tax at the applicable HST rate (see the chart below).
 GST/HST registrants collect tax at the 5% GST rate on taxable supplies they make in the rest of Canada (other than zero-rated supplies).
 Special rules apply for determining the place of supply.
 For more information on the place of supply rules, see GST/HST Technical Information Bulletin B-103, Harmonized Sales Tax - Place of supply rules for determining whether a supply is made in a province.

 The HST rate can vary from one participating province to another.
-The chart below shows the applicable GST/HST rates beginning July 1, 2010.
-For rates before July 2010, go to GST/HST rates.
+For the chart on the applicable GST/HST rates, go to GST/HST rates.

 GST/HST registrants have to charge, collect, and account for the GST/HST on their taxable supplies of goods and services made in Canada, and they can claim input tax credits (ITCs) to recover the GST/HST paid or payable on purchases made to provide them.
 Generally, domestic freight transportation services (that originate and terminate in Canada) and related supplies of goods and services are taxable.